-Therefore, when the length of the string is $n$, the disorder averaged probability of successfully guessing the string using one attempt is $C_G=(1-m_G)/2^{n-1}$.
-The strength of the disorder described by the distribution mentioned in Eq. \eqref{eq-sph-normal}, is
+Therefore, when the length of the string is $n$, the disorder-averaged probability of successfully guessing the string using one attempt in the classical algorithm is $C_G=(1-m_G)/2^{n-1}$.
+The strength of the disorder described by the distribution mentioned in Eq.~\eqref{eq-sph-normal}, is

 The maximum strength of this distribution is $\sigma^{max}_{CG}=1/\sqrt{3}$, i.e., when it mimics the uniform distribution over the entire range, [0,1].